 Once you have the design completed, now is the time to find a good printer, and here you need to be as considerate as with the design process.
 You could go with a larger, reputable company or check with your local screen printing company.
 Either way you need to think about the types of t-shirts that are available for print.
 The fabric, the size, the labeling, and the cost all have an effect on the end result.

 The golden rule is to go with a company that gives retail-worthy results, and approaches the process as an art – that it surely is.

-Make the humour subtle – It is not usually a good idea to create t-shirts with jokes that are cheap or tasteless, but it can be really clever to have a subtle joke as part of your t-shirt design.
-Check out designers that have found the right balance between design and humour.
+Make the humor subtle It is not usually a good idea to create t-shirts with jokes that are cheap or tasteless, but it can be really clever to have a subtle joke as part of your t-shirt design.
+Check out designers that have found the right balance between design and humor.